List of VeggieTales characters: Frankencelery

-Frankencelery is a stalk of celery who first appears in "Where's God When I'm S-Scared?" as the titular character of a Veggie horror TV show that scares Junior.
-Frankencelery later arrives to visit Junior and introduces himself as an actor from Toledo named Phil Winklestein.
+Frankencelery (introduced 1993) is a celery stalk who first appears in "Where's God When I'm S-Scared?" as the titular character of a Veggie horror TV show that scares Junior.
+Frankencelery later visits Junior and introduces himself as an actor named Phil Winklestein hailing from Toledo, Ohio.
 He reassures Junior that he is actually very amiable and only acting.
-He resembles the classic Frankenstein's monster, donning purple eyelids, a long green nose, cervical bolts, black hair, and a unibrow, even outside of his acting career.
-He has few other appearances throughout the series, but appears in a barbershop quartet with The Scallions in the Silly Song "The Yodeling Veterinarian of the Alps", as well as new material created for the compilation videos "Larry Learns to Listen" and "Bob Lends a Helping Hand".
-He also appeared in a cameo as a background citizen of Bumblyburg in "Larry-Boy and the Fib from Outer Space!"
+Frankencelery resembles the classic Frankenstein's monster, with purple eyelids, a green nose, cervical bolts, black hair, and a unibrow (even outside his acting career).
+He has few other appearances throughout the original series, but appears in a barbershop quartet with the Scallions in the Silly Song "The Yodeling Veterinarian of the Alps", as well as new material created for the compilation videos "Larry Learns to Listen" and "Bob Lends a Helping Hand".